 6. The Two Frogs is about, being careful about the consequences of jumping to do something before knowing what you are about to get into.

-9. The Jackdaw and the Pigeons is about when you try to hard to be someone else and are not true to who you are, you can lose yourself.
+9. The Jackdaw and the Pigeons is about when you try too hard to be someone else and are not true to who you are, you can lose yourself.

-10. The Town Mouse and the Country Mouse is about, that it is better to live happily and safely with enough, than with an abundance and fear for your life.
+10. The Town Mouse and the Country Mouse is about how it is better to live happily and safely with enough, than with an abundance and fear for your life.

-11. The Fox without a Tail is about, ignoring advice of others who seek to lower you to their own level.
+11. The Fox without a Tail is about ignoring the advice of others who seek to lower you to their own level.

 WHO WAS AESOP

-Aesop (EE-sop) was Born 620 BC and died 564 BC at 55 or 56 years old in Delphi, Greece.
-Aesop was born a slave and yet known as a storyteller.
+Aesop (EE-sop) was Born in 620 BC and died in 564 BC at 55 or 56 years old in Delphi, Greece.
+Aesop was born a slave and is known as a storyteller.
 He was so prolific, so many of his fables have been adapted and recounted in other storylines for some 2500 years.
 Aesop has been read for centuries by so many generations.
-The basis of his storylines are simple fables that address past, present and future, how we must be respectful to ourselves and others.
+The basis of his storylines is simple fables that address past, present, and future, how we must be respectful to ourselves and others.

 WHY IS AESOP’S FRIENDS IMPORTANT